A multidisciplinary group of – mainly – Canadian people, interested in the History of humanitarian aid, in academia, archives and NGOs.

-This site is maintained by Dominique Marshall (Professor) and Will Tait (Ph.D.
-Candidate), from the Department of History of Carleton University.
+This site is maintained by Dominique Marshall (Chair, Department of History, Carleton University) and Sean Eedy (webmaster).
+Jill Campbell Miller (St. Mary’s) is responsible for the Network’s social media presence.
 The wish to formalize an existing network of collegial exchanges and collaborations came after the workshop to welcome Kevin O’Sullivan from Ireland early in July 2014.
-Jill Campbell Miller (St Mary’s), Sarah Glassford, and Nassisse Solomon (Western) are also associated with the creation of this network.
+Sarah Glassford and Nassisse Solomon (Western) are also associated with the creation of this network.

 A number of research assistants have joined us since 2014: